zjfong/building-js-iterators-lab/README.md

 You should not be calling your functions directly.
 For example, you should not call `myMap` inside `myMap.js`.

 If you want to test your code manually, we recommend you write all of your "driver code" inside of `index.js`.

+To run it on the console, type: `node index.js`

 Here's what your driver code might look like: